jnozzi/cocoadev.com/markdown/MusicBrainz.md

-General/MusicBrainz is a service for matching ID3 tag information with acoustic fingerprints.
-General/MusicBrainz provides a C Library that can be used with cocoa.
-The opensource iTunes Tagger known as General/IEatBrainz uses the General/MusicBrainz library with General/QuickTime.
+MusicBrainz is a service for matching ID3 tag information with acoustic fingerprints.
+MusicBrainz provides a C Library that can be used with cocoa.
+The opensource iTunes Tagger known as IEatBrainz uses the MusicBrainz library with QuickTime.

 ----

-I wrote some code which computes the discid from the .TOC.plist file for General/MusicBrainz...see General/DiscID.
+I wrote some code which computes the discid from the .TOC.plist file for MusicBrainz...see DiscID.